iyamaris/OfficeDocs-M365FreelanceToolkit/FreelanceToolkit/ourjourney.md

 and fundamentally changed by their access to freelance resources through the gig economy.
-Whether it’s helping them achieve work-life balance, re-skill themselves, or achieve more we’ve seen them move from skeptics to promoters; the M365 Freelance Connector is designed to help you achieve the same results in your company.
+Whether it’s helping them achieve work-life balance, re-skill themselves, or achieve more we’ve seen them move from skeptics to promoters; the Microsoft 365 Freelance Connector is designed to help you achieve the same results in your company.

 As part of a content creation organization within Microsoft our team was one of the first to be exposed to the idea of leveraging freelancers and the gig economy.
 By early 2017 we realized that the implications of the gig economy were much broader than we initially realized, and we made the decision to make a targeted investment in creating and pursuing a gig economy strategy.
+In November 2017, we partnered with Upwork to pursue a gig economy strategy.

 One of our earliest principles was to focus on a Customer Zero approach – where we would be our own “Customer Zero”.
 This means that all of the samples,